MicrosoftDocs/entra-docs/docs/identity/saas-apps/zenya-provisioning-tutorial.md

 	![Screenshot showing the Zenya add provider page.](media/zenya-provisioning-tutorial/add-provider.png)

 4. Select the **Permanent token** button.
 Copy the **Permanent token** and save it.
 You won't be able to view it later.
-This value will be entered in the Secret Token field in the Provisioning tab of your Zenya application.
+This value is entered in the Secret Token field in the Provisioning tab of your Zenya application.

 	![Screenshot showing the Zenya User provisioning page for creating a Token.](media/zenya-provisioning-tutorial/token.png)